ccccmark/programming2/introstructuredprog.md

 Git has the functionality, performance, security and flexibility that most teams and individual developers need.
 It also serves as an important distributed version-control.

-### what is Spaguetti code?
+### What is Spaguetti code?
 the spaghetti code is a poorly structured program code, overused with jumps (goto), twisted and tangled like a plate of spaghetti.
 Those programs that have been modified over the years by a multitude of different programmers tend to present this kind of convoluted structure.

+Spaghetti code is also known as difficult-to-maintain source code, and it has his own types of spaghetti code:

++ **Ravioli Code**: It describes code that comprises well-structured classes that are easy to understand in isolation, but difficult to understand as a whole.

++ **Lasangna Code**: Whose layers are so complicated and intertwined that making a change in one layer would necessitate changes in all other layers.
+Summarizing, if one layer is modified, all code need to be modified.

++ **Pizza Code**: Flat architecture code
 ![imagen 1][Logo]

 [Logo]: https://docplayer.es/docs-images/41/3460988/images/page_4.jpg